Chartiza/ClientsMap/README.md

 # Results
 As a result you have to have Html file with the map.

 ![This is Screen of Code results html page](./results/ResultsScreen.png)

 Enjoy!

+## Authors

+Kateryna Pantiukh

+## License

+This project is licensed under the MIT License - see the LICENSE.md file for details